rohinp/rohinp.github.io/_posts/2022-12-10-FunctionsDay0.md

 ### The intended audience: `Beginner level`

-### What are we talking about:
+### What is the article about:
-How to use function and function composition to solve problem.
-Or in other words model solutions.

-Basically to make the topic more palatable, tried to divide them into multiple chapters.
-It won't be surprise if this comes out to be a mini book or series on FP (functional programming).
+Focus on the most trivial part of functional programming(FP) .i.e functions and function composition.
+Though FP is all about function composition but can also include other advance elements.
 An attempt is made not to specify any FP jargon but at times it might come up to name something or may be better name it.

 ### Why another blog on FP:

 FP is a very broad topic, and there is a ton of material available online to make you explain about things like type classes, Monads, Effects and what not.
 * There is a need also to highlight how to compose our solutions using simple functions.
-It might be trivial but lets document it.
 * Most of the material revolves around concepts from `Category theory`.
 Obviously it's very interesting but for a developer, new to FP can be overwhelming and at times might kill the curiosity.
 * Focus of the article is to understand functions, solve simple problems using function composition.
 Doing so we might touch only a subset of FP concepts.
 * The idea is to discuss writing simple composable solutions, at least for start and once you are comfortable, then there are a ton of other materials on your fingre tips(obviously Internet) to get familiar with the FP concepts.